gwitcig2/Japanese-Practice-Website/README.md

   - `/packages` - Shared code and config for the `/apps`
     - `/formSchemas` - `zod` form schemas and their inferred types
     - `/eslint-config` - global config for `eslint`
-    - `/ts-config` - global config for TypeScript
+    - `/ts-config` - global configs for TypeScript
+      - `base.json` - Rules that all TypeScript code must follow
+      - `cip.json` - Rules for compiled internal packages (particularly for compiling them)
   - `turbo.json` - Config for Turborepo